volodymyrhudyma/blog/content/blog/2020-06-04-getting-started-with-react.md

 * It is fast because it performs optimization while compiling code to JavaScript
 * It is type-safe and most of the errors can be caught during compilation
-* It makes coding templates faster, if you are familiar with HTML
+* It makes coding templates faster if you are familiar with HTML

-In order to have better understanding of JSX, let's take a look at the code without using it:
+In order to have a better understanding of JSX, let's take a look at the code without using it:

 ```javascript
 const heading = React.createElement("h1", { className: "heading" }, "An example without using JSX");;